Pennsylvania / Bucks County

 Healthcare

-Bristol residents have convenient access to quality healthcare, including major hospitals like Jefferson Bucks Hospital and St. Mary Medical Center nearby.
-With 2.5 physicians per 1,000 residents and over 92% health insurance coverage, the area provides reliable medical care.
-Emergency and general health services are readily available for families and individuals.
+Bristol residents have access to quality healthcare, with major hospitals like Jefferson Bucks Hospital and St. Mary Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.5 per 1,000 people and 92.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals